-5 Small Business Shipping Tips to Help You Save Money
+12 Small Business Shipping Tips to Grow Your Profit Margins

 For example, according to data from reports cited by The National Retail Federation (NRF), “75 percent of consumers surveyed expect delivery to be free even on orders under $50.”
 Additionally, many consumers expect their shipping to be fast.
 As noted by RetailWire, “Free two-day shipping, what many see as the norm of online retail, was important to 79.3 percent of those surveyed.”

 Being able to deliver fast and free shipping is crucial for gaining and keeping customers.
 However, this can bite deeply into your profits.
 So, what can you do to fulfill your customers’ expectations while keeping costs down?
-Here are a few small business shipping tips to help you save money while providing great service that earns loyal customers:
+Our 12 small business shipping tips will show you how to reduce shipping costs for small business (and earn some loyal customers).

 Small Business Shipping Tips